Introduction to HTML

 To build a website, you need to follow these steps:

-- Create an HTML file using any text editor (e.g. Notepad, Text Edit)
+- Create a HTML file using any text or code editor (e.g. Notepad, Text Edit)

 - Add all the details that you want to see on your website in that HTML file.